spierala/blog-posts/introducing-signal-store.md

   })),
 );
 ```
-_FYI_ the powerful ts-action library is used to create reducers with less boilerplate.
+_FYI_ the powerful [ts-action](https://www.npmjs.com/package/ts-action) library is used to create reducers with less boilerplate.

 #### Effects

 You create an effect like this:
 - Listen to a specific action
-- Run a (mostly) asynchronous task
+- Run a (in most cases) asynchronous task
 - Return a new action, when the task succeeded/failed

 ```ts